 6. Mockplus Cloud

 Popular among both designers and developers, Mockplus Cloud is a tool that focuses on collaboration. with Mockplus Cloud, designers can seamlessly and automatically hand off designs that have accurate assets, specs, interactive prototypes, and code snippets.
-You can also upload your prototypes and animations from other tools, including Adobe XD and Sketch.
+You can also upload your prototypes and animations from other tools, including Sketch.

 Open-source animation tool Lottie was created by Airbnb, and its key features include in-app notifications and full-frame animated illustrations.
 It also supports Android, iOS, and Windows, and can render JSON files exported from Adobe After Effects.
 Hey, if it’s good enough for Airbnb, it’s good enough for us!

 Built with realistic prototypes in mind, ProtoPie lets the UI designer get straight into it thanks to its (free) simple and clean approach.
 It allows the user to create everything from simple wires between screens to complex multi-interaction, multi-screen UX designs which include voice and video elements, without any coding necessary.